 Changing Medical Power Supply Safety Standards

 The special requirements of medical equipment are reflected in international standards.
 For most of the world, including Europe and North America, the safety standards for medical power supplies are contained in the IEC60601-1 standards.
-As of the writing of this article, the present version of IEC60601-1 is the 2nd edition (originated in 1988).
-The 3rd edition of the IEC 60601-1 (originated in 2005) is being reviewed by power supply manufacturers and global safety certifying agencies for future adaptation.
+The 3rd edition of the IEC 60601-1 (originated in 2005) is now used by power supply manufacturers and global safety certifying agencies.
 There are many differences between the 2nd and 3rd editions, foremost of which is the requirement in the 3rd edition for the establishment of a “Risk Management Process” and record/file retention in compliance with the ISO14971 standards.
 It is therefore expected that future product certifications to the IEC60601-1, 3rd edition may include an audit of the manufacturer’s compliance with ISO14971 (Risk Management Process).
-The exact date that the 3rd edition of IEC60601-1 may replace the 2nd has not yet been firmed up, but some predict it will occur as early as 2010.

-The first and foremost requirement of the IEC60601-1 (both editions) is for the effective and reliable isolation between the AC input to the power supply, its internal high voltage stages, and its DC output, as any shortcoming in isolation would result in the risk of electric shock.
+The first and foremost requirement of the IEC60601-1 is for the effective and reliable isolation between the AC input to the power supply, its internal high voltage stages, and its DC output, as any shortcoming in isolation would result in the risk of electric shock.
 Several factors contribute to effective isolation including the spacing between conductors and the electronic components.
-The IEC60601-1, 2nd edition sets minimum distances for spacing between these elements and it is important to note that these are greater than the spacing distances prescribed within the relevant standards for ITE (Information Technology Equipment) and industrial power supplies, which is covered by IEC60950-1.
+IEC60601-1 sets minimum distances for spacing between these elements and it is important to note that these are greater than the spacing distances prescribed within the relevant standards for ITE (Information Technology Equipment) and industrial power supplies, which is covered by IEC60950-1.

 In addition to adequate spacings between conductors/components, effective isolation also depends on reliable insulation.
 Most modern medical power supplies use double insulation or reinforced insulation, the effectiveness of which is verified by dielectric strength testing.
 This involves subjecting the insulation to a much higher voltage than that at which it operates, and ensuring that no failure occurs.